mcomella/mcomella.github.com/_posts/2016-06-17-enhancing-reader-mode-with-article-links.md

 why it was relevant to the original article.

-I prototyped a solution -- at the end of an article, I attach all of the links in the article to the end of the article with some context of where the links came from and where they lead.
+I prototyped a solution -- at the end of an article, I attach all of the links in the article to the end of the article with some additional context.
 For example, from my [Android thread annotations post][thread]:

 ![links with context at the end of an article](/im/posts/enhancing-reader-mode.png)